draftedreality/draftedreality.tv/README.md

 - Run `bun dev` to start the backend Convex server.
 - Run `bun run dashboard` to open the Convex dashboard.
 - Run `cd mobile && bun run start` to start the mobile app.
+- Run `cd mobile && bun run ios` to build and run the mobile app on iOS.
+- Run `cd mobile && bun run android` to build and run the mobile app on Android.

 ### Available Scripts